akmur/alex-11ty/posts/2019-12-01-14-apps-i-use-almost-daily.md

 date: 2019-11-30T23:57:38+00:00
 featured_image: /assets/images/apps.jpg
 url: https://alexmuraro.me/posts/2020-07-23-basic-usage-of-the-new-react-router-v6-beta/
-excerpt: In this post we are going to look into how to use get started with the upcoming React Router version 6, currently in beta.
-Surely there are many more capabilities than those shown here, but this will get any app started, and might be enough for most of them.
+excerpt: "In this post we are going to look into how to use get started with the upcoming React Router version 6, currently in beta.
+Surely there are many more capabilities than those shown here, but this will get any app started, and might be enough for most of them."
 tags:
   - Articles
 ---